 Our primary incentive and retention tool is our 2021 Omnibus Incentive Plan (the "Plan") and the compensation of our NEOs is heavily weighted to equity grants under the Plan.
 In 2021, we granted to our NEOs a combination of service-based stock options ("SSOs"), service-based restricted stock units ("RSUs") and performance-based stock options ("PSOs").
-As described in more detail below under "Long-Term Equity Incentive Compensation," vesting of our PSOs are tied to the Company's achievement of five (5) critical business objectives and the increase in the Company's stock price.
-Given the Company's status in 2021 as an emerging growth company and that its paid commercial operations did not start until the first quarter of 2022, the Compensation Committee believed that focusing the PSOs on the strategic objectives necessary to drive financial performance and thus long-term stockholder value would serve as a strong incentive to the Company's NEOs to ensure these objectives were achieved.
+As described in more detail below under "Long-Term Equity Incentive Compensation," vesting of our PSOs is tied to our achievement of five (5) critical business objectives and the increase in our stock price.
+Given our status in 2021 as an emerging growth company and that our paid commercial operations did not start until the first quarter of 2022, the Compensation Committee believed that focusing the PSOs on the strategic objectives necessary to drive financial performance and thus long-term stockholder value would serve as a strong incentive to our NEOs to ensure these objectives were achieved.
 As a result, a large percentage of the NEOs' incentive compensation is tied to the PSOs.
 To ensure the retention of our NEOs, we incorporated SSOs and RSUs into our compensation programs.
 These generally vest over a period of four (4) years.
 See "Long-Term Equity Incentive Compensation" below regarding specific vesting schedules for each of the NEOs.

 Our NEOs realized compensation for 2021 was significantly below the total compensation reported in the Summary Compensation Table.
 This result is consistent with the pay-for-performance nature of our executive compensation program where approximately 58% of the equity awards granted to our NEOs are delivered in the form of PSOs.
-These deliver value to the NEOs only if the Company's stock price increases and then only as and when the five critical business objectives are achieved.
-Based on the closing trading price for a share of the Company's Class A common stock as of April 21, 2022, all stock options (both SSOs and PSOs) granted to the

-NEOs are underwater (meaning that their exercise price is higher than the current market price).
+These deliver value to the NEOs only if our stock price increases and then only as and when the five critical business objectives are achieved.
+Based on the closing trading price for a share of our Class A Common Stock as of August 19, 2022, all stock options (both SSOs and PSOs) granted to the NEOs are underwater (meaning that their exercise price is higher than the current market price).
 The value of underwater SSOs and PSOs included in each NEOs total compensation for 2021 is as follows:

-Name Award Type Grant Date Fair Value of the SSO/PSOs that ar Underwater (1)
+Name Award of the t Date Fair Value SSO/PSOs that are Jnderwater (1)

 Chris Kemp PSOs \$ 30,301,659

 SSOs \$ 7,231,659

 Adam London PSOs \$ 6,060,335

 SSOs \$ 3,615,830

 Kelyn Brannon PSOs \$ 3,030,168

 SSOs \$ 6,799,723

 Martin Attiq PSOs \$ 9,090,501

 SSOs \$ 1,274,090

 Benjamin Lyon PSOs \$ 12,120,668

 SSOs N/A

 (1) Reflects the grant date fair value determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, Comparison.
-The assumptions made in these valuations are discussed in Note 15 of the Consolidated Financial Statements included in this prospectus.
+The assumptions made in these valuations are discussed in Note 14 of the Consolidated Financial Statements included in this prospectus.